liob/config_spreader/README.md

 Config Sprader is set up with config_spreader.conf which is a [ConfigSpreader](http://docs.python.org/library/configparser.html) file.

 ### The [main] section
-The [main] Section has 3 key elements:
+The [main] section has 3 key elements:

-1. The Server URL
+1. The server URL

     The `url` key defines the server URL.
 I.e.: https://yourspacewalkserver/rpc/api

-2. The Prefix
+2. The prefix

     default: ""

     The `prefix` defines a string which is prefixed before every mirrored channel.
-If the prefix is "_mirrored_" and the channel which is mirrored is called "TestChannel" the resulting channel label is "_mirrored_TestChannel".
+If the prefix is "\_mirrored\_" and the channel which is mirrored is called "TestChannel" the resulting channel label is "_mirrored_TestChannel".

 3. Debug